 Diamond Creek – mile 225.9.

-We had an early start to arrive at Diamond Creek at 10am.
+We had an early start to arrive at Diamond Creek at 10 am.
 Waiting were a full crew from O.A.R.S. with two large trucks and two passenger vans.

-Everything was unloaded including the huge coolers that form the base of the rowers seat and placed on the back of the largest truck.
+Everything was unloaded including the huge coolers that form the base of the rower’s seat and placed on the back of the largest truck.
 The two-part metal frames were removed and stowed in their own place.
 The boats were washed with soap, moved onto land and all air was removed with a vacuum cleaner and a generator.
 After rolling up, the job was done.

-We then had lunch, had a hug fest with the crew and piled into the vans and drove the rough road and Route 66 to Seligman for snacks.
+We then had lunch, had a hug fest with the crew piled into the vans and drove the rough road and Route 66 to Seligman for snacks.
 This is home to the Road Kill Café and lots of quaint Route 66 stuff.

-Arriving at the Doubletree at 2:30pm, we had another hug fest, paid the tip, unloaded all our dry bags and went our separate ways.
+Arriving at the Doubletree at 2:30 pm, we had another hug fest, paid the tip, unloaded all our dry bags and went our separate ways.
 Some had driven but many also had flights via Phoenix to home.

-I tried to buy some size 11 Chaco flip-flops in Flagstaff (they are no longer sold in Canada and are the ONLY flip-flop to wear on long-term travel).
+I tried to buy some size 11 Chaco flip-flops in Flagstaff (they are no longer sold in Canada and are the ONLY flip-flops to wear on long-term travel).
 But this was the end of the season and even online, it was virtually impossible to find a pair.